-To qualify for admission into the nonviolence studies undergraduate certificate, students must have a high school diploma and admission to K-State as a nondegree-seeking student.
+To qualify for admission into the online nonviolence studies undergraduate certificate, students must have already completed or meet the following requirements:

-If you are enrolled in a K-State degree program, fill out the Application for the Nonviolence Studies Certificate Program (PDF) and submit it to:
+If you are currently enrolled in a K-State degree program, fill out the Application for Nonviolence Studies Certificate Program (PDF) and submit it to:

 Dr. Nadia Shapkina

 204 Waters Hall

 Manhattan, KS 66506

 - Fall semester (begins in late August): August 1

 - Spring semester (begins in late January): January 1